Steany/DevourCore/README.md

 ## Final Notes

-DevourCore is intended for **educational, customization, QoL, and speedrunning purposes only**.
+DevourCore is intended for **educational, customization, QoL, and speedrunning purposes**.

 For issues, suggestions, or feature requests, please open an issue on the repository.